 - Carbon block filters: Carbon block filters can filter contaminants as small as 0.5 microns, or micrometers.
 Most microplastics are about 2.5 micrometers, which makes carbon block filters an effective option for eliminating microplastics from drinking water.
 Carbon block filters are also very affordable for home use and are an environmentally friendly option.
 Carbon block filters can be used for entire home filtration, but are most popular for faucets or point of use filtration.

 - Reverse osmosis: With the ability to filter particles as small as 0.001 microns, reverse osmosis filters are the most effective for removing microplastics.
-However, they are also the most expensive and require maintenance that can be extremely costly for homeowners.
-Reverse osmosis filters are available for entire home water filtration or can be added to a single sink.
+However, they are also the most expensive and require maintenance that can be extremely costly for homeowners — plus, the technology removes all the natural minerals like calcium and magnesium and can waste up to 5 gallons of water for every gallon it makes.
+Reverse osmosis filters are available for point-of-use water filtration.

 In the long term, consumers should be conscious of ways to reduce the amount of plastic waste that is entering our ecosystem and waterways in the first place.
 Avoiding single-use plastic products and choosing to recycle are great ways to keep microplastics out of our drinking water.
 Consumers can also choose reusable containers for drinks and food and choose organic fibers for their clothing.
 However, because of the global prevalence of microplastics in the ocean and other waterways, it will take a long time for them to be effectively removed, meaning they are likely to be present and bottled and tap water for many more years.
 Microplastics in tap and bottled water are also not yet regulated, so it is up to consumers to remove microplastics and other contaminants from their drinking water.